khusmann/bydantic/docs/getting-started.md

 ## Next Steps

-As you can see, bydantic makes it easy to define and work with binary protocols in Python.
+As you can see, Bydantic makes it easy to define and work with binary protocols in Python.
 It provides a simple and declarative way to define bitfields, and handles serialization and deserialization for you.